Student Support

 Please note that if you are starting a new program after completing a previous one, ISS will require new financial documentation before producing the new Form I-20 with your new program information.

-You are required to have a travel signature from an ISS advisor on your I-20 to re-enter the U.S. Please bring your I-20 into the office or complete the I-20 travel signature application before you travel.
+You are required to have a travel signature from an ISS advisor on your I-20 to re-enter the U.S. Please request the I-20 travel signature application before you travel.
 To re-enter the U.S. after traveling abroad, you will need to present your I-20 with the travel signature and passport with an unexpired F-1 visa.
 If your visa is expired, you will have to apply for a new F-1 at the U.S. embassy while you are outside of the U.S.

 To find out if you qualify for a vacation quarter, please contact your ISS advisor one quarter before taking the vacation.

-If you need to leave the U.S. before completing the certificate program, we will terminate your I-20 and you will have 15 days to leave the U.S.
+If you need to leave the U.S. before completing the certificate program, we will terminate your I-20.
+You will have 15 days to leave the U.S. after your I-20 is terminated.

 If you decide to transfer to a different SEVP-approved institution, contact ISS to discuss the details.
 If the transfer is happening before you end your program, please coordinate with your new school to ensure that you can start in your desired timeframe.
 If the transfer is happening after you complete your program, you must transfer your I-20 to the new school before the end of your 60-day grace period and start your study there in the next available session, no later than five months from the end of your program at UCLA Extension.